UncleCShark/Cmaketopia/Docs/CommandLine.md

 Compile your source code again.
 Now, after we do that and assuming that we didn't make any typos and the code compiles fine, we have a file called hello in the source code directory, and now we can finally run our hello app.
 **Type ./hello in command line and press \<Enter>.** and no surprise it will print Hello, world! to the terminal.

 Our next task is a creation of a math module in two forms - a static or dynamic library.
 A few words about our Sum project.
 Sum project are split across multiple source files.
-Sum.cpp - main program.
+This splitting simplifies a development and speeds up compilation.
+The project includes Sum.cpp - main program.
 Calculator.cpp - our math module.
 Calculator.h contains declarations of Calculator class.
 We want to group math operations into a library.
 To build Sum project we have to use a compiler to compile the source files into object files.
 Next steps depends on what kind of a library we want to create.
 The last step is always the same, we use linker to resolve externals.

 ### Build a static library